-We need to ensure that we have a consistent approach in dealing with any allegations of bullying, including those which happen outside of school, e.g in the park after school, cyberbullying, on journeys home, including school transport.
+We need to ensure that we have a consistent approach in dealing with any allegations of bullying.

 - All staff must listen and respond positively to children's or parents' concerns. - All staff should be vigilant when on duty in the yard, being aware of instances and places which could lead to bullying. - The children need to know something will be done to address the problem. - The children need to feel secure in an environment where their views and concerns are valued and they know they will be listened to. - The views of the children are crucial in our zero tolerance approach to bullying so regular consultation is a priority. - There should be places where children can sit and talk or play quietly. - The use of circle time / PSHE as a means of "teasing out" playground issues should be encouraged. - E safety lessons should regularly reinforce cyber bullying issues. - Assemblies should be used to reinforce anti bullying information. - Anti Bullying Week and initiatives should be celebrated within school to raise awareness. - Surveys should be carried out to find out the views of children and parents regarding bullying and any issues acted upon. - Visitors and outside agencies may be invited into school to work with cohorts. - Staff should support both the child who has been bullied and the bully themselves.
-Often those who bully are unhappy and have issues of their own.
+Often those who bully are unhappy and have issues of their own. - Staff should record any incidents and follow up action on an incident form, (blank forms can be found in the staffroom file), and handed to the Headteacher for secure storage. - Parents should be informed and invited to come into school to discuss any repeated incidents of bullying. - Parental workshops should be run to address e safety concerns, including cyber bullying. - Liaise with the bus drivers with reference to any bullying on the transport. - The Anti Bullying Ambassadors should encourage children to tell if something is happening which upsets them.
+They can approach staff on behalf of younger children.